Compare by State – Medicare Plans in Tennessee

 Tennessee Medicare Advantage Plans

 Tennessee has up to 37 Medicare Advantage plans available, depending on what county you live in.
 These plans have been getting more popular over the years to Tennessee residents.
-Medicare Advantage, also known as Medicare Part C plans, is a private Medicare plan that provides all Original Medicare benefits but also includes extra benefits like dental, vision and prescription drugs coverage.
+Medicare Advantage, also known as Medicare Part C plans, is a private Medicare plan that provides all Original Medicare benefits but also includes additional benefits like dental, vision and prescription drugs coverage.

 Most Medicare Advantage plans in Tennessee have a network of doctors, with the most common plans being an HMO and PPO.
 With Medicare HMO, you generally have to use the plan’s network of providers except in emergencies.
 In Medicare PPO plans, you can be treated outside the network, but at a higher cost.